jaydenmilne/jaydenmilne.github.io/_posts/2020-05-19-epicgamesstore-uri.md

 launches the game.

-Unfortunately, since we aren't giving the path to the executable, Steam doesn't automatically pull in the games icon.
+Unfortunately, since we aren't giving the path to the executable, Steam doesn't automatically pull in the games icon (*update: see below*).
 And the EGS has a habit of opening itself after the game exits, which can be kind of annoying in Big Picture mode.

+**UPDATE**

+Good news everyone, if you just give the path to the executable as the `icon` value in `shortcuts.vdf`, Steam will get the icon from the executable, even if you use a URI!

-### `steamsync`
+## `steamsync`

 Versions of `steamsync` after `0.2.0` have this fix in place.
 If you want to use the path to the executable method, use the `--use-paths` option.
 This works for